OrrishLabs/orrish-helper/README.md

 1. Run `npm install`
 2. Run `npm start`
 3. In prod, the steps are read from and written to local file system.
-In development environment sessionStorage is used instead of file system.
+In development environment, sessionStorage is used instead of file system.

 ## Using in FitNesse based project